Skip to main contentA Practical Guide to Cryptography for IoT | IoT Worker

 Principle

-• Both parties use “my private key + your public key” to obtain the same shared secret; this secret must be processed through HKDF (HMAC-based Key Derivation Function) to derive session keys
+• Both sides use “my private key + your public key” to derive the same shared secret.
+That secret must then be expanded through HKDF (HMAC-based Key Derivation Function) into a session key.

 S = ECDH(a_priv, b_pub) = ECDH(b_priv, a_pub)